deu/load.link/README.md

 ### Work in progress

-There's also a fully functional CLI client written in Python, but as it isn't packaged yet and uses custom libraries you might have some difficulties using it if you're not 1337 enough.
+There's also a fully functional CLI client written in Python (`lluploader.py`), but as it isn't packaged yet and uses custom libraries you might have some difficulties using it if you're not 1337 enough.

 But worry not: functional prepackaged GUI clients for all major platforms are coming soon!